docker-archive/docker-for-oracle-weblogic/README.md

 git clone https://github.com/uday-shetty/docker-for-oracle-weblogic

 Step 2:
-download the WebLogic Server 12.2.1.2 Supplemental Quick Installer from OTN [fmw_12.2.1.2.0_wls_supplemental_quick_Disk1_1of1.zip](http://www.oracle.com/technetwork/middleware/weblogic/downloads/wls-for-dev-1703574.html), and drop the zip file (without extracting it!) into current folder
+Download the WebLogic Server 12.2.1.2 Supplemental Quick Installer from OTN [fmw_12.2.1.2.0_wls_supplemental_quick_Disk1_1of1.zip](http://www.oracle.com/technetwork/middleware/weblogic/downloads/wls-for-dev-1703574.html), and drop the zip file (without extracting it!) into current folder

-Note: sqlcl is downloaded for convenience.
-Check Oracle Website for latest versions.
+Step 3:
-Download (http://www.oracle.com/technetwork/developer-tools/sqlcl/downloads/index.html), and install sqlcl, a new command-line tool for connecting to the Oracle Database.
+Download command-line tool for connecting to the Oracle Database from OTN [sqlcl-17.4.0.354.2224-no-jre.zip](http://www.oracle.com/technetwork/developer-tools/sqlcl/downloads/index.html), and drop the zip file (without extracting it!) into current folder

 The Dockerfile uses Weblogic and Database images from Docker Store (https://store.docker.com)

 Assumptions: Dockerfile and docker-compose is based on  default Database user/password for this demo.

-Step 3:
+Step 4: (optional)
 If there are changes to DB username/password, edit the *12212-oradb-medrec/container-scripts/oradatasource.properties*, set the Oracle Thin XA driver, the Database URL, username, password, and DB container name to connect to the Oracle Database container.

 ```